Institutional Research Requests - It is essential to answer the questions below under Description.

 What is the Data Cookbook?

-The Data Cookbook is more than a Business Data Glossary and Data Dictionary.
+The Data Cookbook is a central repository of data definitions and specifications.
+Having one location to store data definition terminology and specification requests improves the visibility of existing reports.
 It has a number of features that can be valuable to reporting efforts of the different functional areas at Cal Poly.

 - Report/data request Specifications